 • Ask them how they can help you

-There are people out there to make a quick buck, and back away from anyone that says, “I’m not a designer, but I can use the programs’.
+There are people out there to make a quick buck and back away from anyone that says, “I’m not a designer, but I can use the programs’.
 Though in most instances, I can guarantee you that there are more people out there as passionate about their job as you are, and will go above and beyond to help you.
+This will be the make or break for your brand reputation, for more on that read ‘3 huge factors that impact your brand reputation‘.

 Just like the above questions I suggested to ask, it applies here: